 And on the big day itself, apple.com is as discreet as can be, except for the red banner on the bottom of the screen which leads us to an Apple Watch displaying a shopping list.
 Simple yet effective.

-2. Dell went with the laid-back approach to their Black Friday online presence, too.
-They can’t compete with Apple just yet, but what they’re saying is, “Hey, Black Friday is here, the deals are here, we sell, you buy, let’s get down to business.”
+Over the past few years 2.
+Dell goes with the laid-back approach to their Black Friday online presence, too.
+What they’re saying is, “Hey, Black Friday is here, the deals are here, we sell, you buy, let’s get down to business.”

 Tip: If you can get away with it, less is more.